Skip to content

 Plan Documents

-2024 Summaries of Benefits and Coverage and Plan Document Handbooks containing plan details may be found on the Church Pension Group website at www.cpg.org/mtdocs.
+2025 Summaries of Benefits and Coverage and Plan Document Handbooks containing plan details are available found on the Church Pension Group website at cpg.org/mtdocs.

 Employee Assistance Program (EAP) with Cigna Behavioral Health